apify/apify-docs/content/academy/apify_platform/deploying/inputs_outputs.md

 print(solution)
 ```

-> For a better understanding of API endpoints reading and modifying key-value stores, check the [official API reference](https://docs.apify.com/api/v2#/reference/key-value-stores).
+> For a better understanding of the API endpoints for reading and modifying key-value stores, check the [official API reference](https://docs.apify.com/api/v2#/reference/key-value-stores).

 ## [](#writing-output) Writing output